yocontra/nodecast/README.md

 ## Testing

-To run the tests you either need a chromecast somewhere on your WiFi or you need to run the emulator.
+To run the tests you either need to run the ChromeCast emulator locally.
+Mute your speakers because it will pop up videos and close them.

 ## LICENSE